Lake District Scrambling Guiding

 Mountaineering logo

 SCRAMBLE IN THE LAKE DISTRICT.
-If you’re after an exciting day tackling steep, exposed scrambles or a relaxed outing soaking up the stunning views, our guides will help you achieve that.
+If you’re after an exciting adventure or a relaxed day soaking up the stunning Lakeland views, our guides will help you achieve that.

 Intermediate Level Icon